evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-07/readme.md

 }
 ```

-Deploy it and it should be no changes
+Deploy the stack and there should be no changes

 ```bash
 $ pulumi up